-In previous groups, a few people felt overwhelmed the first three weeks.
+In the Pilot Group, a few people felt overwhelmed the first three weeks.
+They felt a bit overly inundated and like they were struggling to keep up.
 Everything you will experience in this public group is a direct response to that.
-We cut, tweaked, and developed more helpful teaching tools and established a more manageable pace so that everyone can enjoy learning and being challenged in NMCU, not defeated by NMCU.
+We cut and tweaked and developed more helpful teaching tools and established a more manageable pace so that everyone can enjoy learning and being challenged in NMCU, not defeated by NMCU.

-So if you feel a little overwhelmed the first few weeks, stay the course.
+All of this is to say that, if you feel a little overwhelmed the first few weeks, stay the course.
 Just like with anything else, it will all start to feel familiar, and, the more reps you get, the more competent you will feel.